Hardware Prerequisites

 Creating your wallet mnemonics and register your miner

 Follow these steps to create your wallet keys and register as a miner on the network.
-You’ll need to generate both a coldkey (for secure storage) and hotkey (for active mining operations).Create a Cold Wallet
+You’ll need to generate both a coldkey (for secure storage) and hotkey (for active mining operations).Create a Hot Wallet

 Verify Your Wallets